mlrawlings/webscraper/README.md

 ## PHP

-[phpQuery] is a dependency and it is included in this repo.
-The [Zend Framework] is another dependency you need to download it and add its location on your computer to the include_path in php.ini.
+[phpQuery] is a dependency and it is included in this repository.
+The [Zend Framework] is a dependency of phpQuery.
+You need to download it and add its location on your hard drive to the include_path in php.ini.

   [phpQuery]: http://code.google.com/p/phpquery/
   [Zend Framework]: http://www.zend.com/en/community/downloads